jamesaxl/barnamy/README.md

 12. Twisted

 It contains two executed files barnamyd the server and barnamy_samrt, it will help you to manage your server.
+For using pypy+sqlite3 you should install pypy-sqlite3 from your package manager if you want to use sqlite3.

 CLIENT SIDE
 ===========